"Tell people about your religion without the use of your tongue"

 Wahba Zuhayli and Muhammad al-Ghazali are two recent scholars who show that there were no missionary organisations in the early spread of Islam.
 Thomas Arnold's study confirms that the spread of Islam in the early period was primarily through merchants and mystics who simply had good character.

-Obviously, it is duty upon Muslims to remind others about God, the Afterlife and invite them to Islam but it should always be subtle and never with a feeling of superiority.
-The most subtle and persuasive form of da'wa is humility and good character (akhlaq).
+Obviously, it is duty upon Muslims to remind others about God, the Afterlife and invite them to Islam but it should always be in a spirit of humility.

 No comments: